On sufficient conditions for spanning structures in dense graphs: Proof of the Lg

 \subsection{Proof overview}

 We proceed in a series of steps to prove \cref{lem:lemma-for-H}.
+Assume we are given a $(k+1)$-colouring of $H$ with a low-bandwidth ordering, and a zero-free framework~$(R, \cJ)$.
+The task is to allocate the vertices of $H$ onto vertices of $R$ (which represent clusters).
+Then the set of vertices allocated to any given vertex of $R$ will yield a cluster in the desired partition $\cX$ of $V(H)$.

-Assume we are given a $(k+1)$-colouring of $H$ with a low-bandwidth ordering, and a zero-free framework~$R$.
-First we will partition $V(H)$ into runs of consecutive vertices $H_1, \dotsc, H_r$, where in each $H_i$ few vertices at the beginning are coloured using the colour zero, and the remaining vertices are $k$-coloured.
+First we will partition $V(H)$ into runs of consecutive vertices $H_1, \dotsc, H_s$, where in each $H_i$ few vertices at the beginning are coloured using the colour zero, and the remaining vertices are $k$-coloured.
 For each $i$ we will set $H^-_i, H^+_i \subseteq H_i$ as short initial and final intervals of $H_i$, where in particular $H^-_i$ contains all zero-coloured vertices of $H_i$.
 The required allocation for $H$ will consist in two main parts: in an initial pass we will allocate the bulk of the vertices, which lie in $\bigcup_i H_i - (H^-_i \cup H^+_i)$.
-They will be allocated using a semi-randomised algorithm, which will be described with more detail next.
+They will be allocated using a semi-randomised algorithm, which will be described with more detail shortly.
 In the second part, we will complete the allocation by including the remaining vertices in $\bigcup_i H_i^- \cup H_i^+$.
-This last part will be done by allocating these vertices `by hand' into $R$, making sure the runs are connected in an appropriate way and we embed the $(k+1)$-colourable part of $H_i$ in a $(k+1)$-clique of $R$ (which exists if $R$ is a zero-free framework).
+This last part will be done by allocating these vertices `by hand' into $R$, making sure the runs are connected in an appropriate way and we allocate the $(k+1)$-colourable part of $H_i$ in a $(k+1)$-clique of $R$ (which exists if $(R, \cJ)$ is a zero-free framework).

 Now we describe the first part of the embedding sketched before.
 To describe the allocation assume the graph we need to allocate is $H$, a $k$-colourable graph on $n$ vertices (if $H$ itself is $k$-colourable then this is exactly what we do, otherwise we use this method considering $\bigcup_i H_i - (H^-_i \cup H^+_i)$, which is $k$-colourable).
 There are three steps in our embedding.
-Initially, we will show $H$ can be allocated into the blow-up of a long $(k-1)$th power of path $P$.
+Initially, we will show $H$ can be allocated into the blow-up of a long $(k-1)$st power of a path $P$.
 This is done deterministically, by simply scanning the vertices using the bandwidth ordering and allocating the vertices into the corresponding coloured vertices of $P$.
-However, since the $k$-colouring of $H$ can have colour classes of wildly different sizes, this does not quite give the balanced allocation we want.
+However, since the $k$-colouring of $H$ can have colour classes of wildly different sizes, this does not quite give the balanced allocation we want (as to satisfy condition~\ref{item:lemmaH-sizes}).